boydsmaps

 Road data includes interstate highways, US highways, state and county routes from the National Atlas of the United States.
 Minor roads were derived from the 2024 National Landcover Database (NLCD) impervious descriptor product which differentiates roads from other impervious surfaces.
 This dataset provides clear images of minor roads in many locations but lacks detail in others, depending on the local geology and other factors.

-The following table summarizes the population of cities on the map.
+The following table summarizes the population of cities shown on the map.
 Note that you must zoom all the way in to Level 12 to see all cities.
 As you zoom out, fewer towns are shown and the font sizes are progressively smaller.

 Credits